 The Entrance to Rockfort

 The payment booth is a few minutes’ walk from the front entrance, which is manned by a security guard.
-If you want to access the property without using the pools, general admission is $250 per adult.
-For access to both the property and pool, a 45-minute dip in the mineral water is $500 per adult and $350 per child or senior citizen.
+As of 2025, a 45-minute dip in the mineral water costs JM$700 per adult and JM$500 per child or senior citizen.
 They’re open from 8am to 4pm on Tuesdays to Fridays, and 7am to 6pm on weekends.
 After paying and signing a liability form, you can change into swimwear in their adequate changing facilities, bathrooms and shower.
 There are no lockers for safekeeping your things, but they can be left in your sight on the covered deck pictured below.
 Also, there are signs verifying the mineral content of the water.
 Whether or not it’s therapeutic for your ailments, you be the judge.

 Rockfort Mineral Bath